I Admit: Background and release

-"I Admit" is Kelly's first release since his 2016 holiday album, 12 Nights of Christmas.
+"I Admit" was Kelly's first release since his 2016 holiday album, 12 Nights of Christmas.

 In July 2017, Jim DeRogatis contributed an article to BuzzFeed News detailing legal investigations from three families regarding their daughters' alleged kidnappings after they established relationships with Kelly.
-The article characterized Kelly's operations as a "cult", and included interviews with three of Kelly's former associates.
-However, both Kelly and the daughters refuted the claims.
+The article characterized Kelly's operations as a "cult" and included interviews with three of Kelly's former associates.
+Both Kelly and the daughters rejected the claims at the time.

 In April 2018, the Women of Color branch of the Time's Up movement announced their support for the Mute R. Kelly social media campaign, which advocated for music venues to cancel Kelly's concert dates and for Sony Music to terminate Kelly's recording contract.
 The organization published a demand on The Root for RCA Records, Ticketmaster, Spotify, Apple Music, and the Greensboro Coliseum Complex to end their business relationships with Kelly.
-Spotify removed Kelly's music from their playlists after introducing a "hate content and hateful conduct" policy in May 2018, but rescinded the policy in June 2018 after people in the music industry, including Kendrick Lamar's representative, accused the company of censorship.
+Spotify removed the music of Kelly, XXXTentacion, and Tay-K from their playlists after introducing a "hate content and hateful conduct" policy in May 2018, but rescinded the policy in June 2018 after people in the music industry, including Kendrick Lamar's and Top Dawg Entertainment's representatives, accused the company of censorship.

-"I Admit" was released on the SoundCloud account of Julius Darrington, CEO of the AudioDream record label, on July 23, 2018.
-RCA Records, Kelly's primary label, did not confirm whether they were associated with the song.
+Kelly played a preview of "I Admit" on Instagram Live one day prior to its full debut.
+On July 23, 2018, the song was released on the SoundCloud account of Julius Darrington, CEO of the AudioDream record label.
 Kelly promoted the release with a post, "Today is the day you've been waiting for", across Facebook, Twitter, and Instagram.
+RCA Records, his label at the time, did not confirm whether they were associated with the song when asked by Variety.

-After the January 2019 broadcast of Surviving R. Kelly, Kelly appeared in a CBS This Morning interview on March 8, 2019, in which Gayle King asked him whether "I Admit" was his "way of confessing".
+After the January 2019 broadcast of the Surviving R. Kelly documentary series chronicling the extent of the allegations against Kelly, the singer appeared in a CBS This Morning interview on March 8, 2019, in which Gayle King asked him whether "I Admit" was his "way of confessing".
 Kelly responded, "That question makes no sense, no offense, but what I'm saying is this: 'I Admit' was me expressing my feelings about the things I was going through.
 If you're listening to it, you can hear exactly what I'm admitting."